Elkhart, Indiana: Media

 The Elkhart Truth is the main newspaper that serves the city of Elkhart and the county.

 Elkhart lies in the South Bend-Elkhart television market, the 89th largest in the United States as of 2008.
 One television station, WSJV-TV (Heroes & Icons Network) is located in the city, along with a number of radio stations including WTRC, WAOR, WCMR, WFRN-FM, and WVPE (NPR).
-Elkhart is also served by CBS affiliate WSBT-TV, based in Mishawaka, and six stations in South Bend: WNDU-TV (NBC), WNIT-TV (PBS), WHME-TV (LeSEA), WBND-LD (ABC), WCWW-LD (CW) and WMYS-LD (My Network TV).
+Elkhart is also served by television station WSBT-TV (CBS, with Fox on DT2), based in Mishawaka, and six stations in South Bend: WNDU-TV (NBC), WNIT-TV (PBS), WHME-TV (Univision), WBND-LD (ABC), WCWW-LD (CW) and WMYS-LD (MyNetworkTV, with Telemundo on DT2).